dschenck/easytree/docs/index.rst

         }
     }

-Or use a list method such as :code:`append` to cast a new node as a :code:`list`
+Or use a list method such as :code:`append` to dynamically cast a new node as a :code:`list`

 .. code-block::